sjbennett123/gloryforthefist/content/policies/transform/_index.md

 ### Greater (7th)

-*Gets 2 skill points to buy skills from the Naturalist Skill Pool and General Skill Pool.*
+*Receives 2 skill points to buy skills from the Naturalist Skill Pool and General Skill Pool.*

 - +30 body
 - +3 Superhuman Strength

 ### High (8th)

-*Gets 4 skill points to buy skills from the Naturalist Skill Pool and General Skill Pool.*
+*Receives 4 skill points to buy skills from the Naturalist Skill Pool and General Skill Pool.*

 - +60 body
 - +6 Superhuman Strength

 ### Master (9th)

-*Gets 6 skill points to buy skills from the Naturalist Skill Pool and General Skill Pool.*
+*Receives 6 skill points to buy skills from the Naturalist Skill Pool and General Skill Pool.*

 - +90 body
 - +9 Superhuman Strength